October 2019: Latest outbreak updates from DRC — and the search for an Ebola cure

-On July 17, 2019, the World Health Organization (WHO) declared the Ebola outbreak in DRC to be an international health emergency.
+On July 17, 2019, the World Health Organization (WHO) declared an international health emergency for Ebola in the DRC.
 “It is time for the world to take notice and redouble our efforts,” according to WHO Director General, Dr. Tedros Adhanom Ghebreyesus.

 What is Ebola?